Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 5. After previous step, group memberships may be extracted by calling `context.getGroups()` (an instance of `IdentityContextData`).
 6. If the user is a member of too many groups (>200), a call to `context.getGroups()` might have been empty if it weren't for the call to `handleGroupsOverage()`.
 Meanwhile, `context.getGroupsOverage()` will return `true`, signalling that an overage has occurred, and that getting the full list of groups will require a call to Microsoft Graph.
 See `handleGroupsOverage()` method in `AuthHelper.java` for this application uses `context.setGroups()` when there is an overage.

-#### Protecting the routes
+### Protecting the routes

-See `AuthenticationFilter.java` for how the sample app filters access to routes.
-In authentication.properties, the key `app.protect.authenticated` contains the comma-separated routes that are to be accessed by authenticated users only.
+See the contents of the `AuthenticationFilter.java` to understand how this sample app filters access to its routes.
+In the `authentication.properties` file, the key `app.protect.authenticated` contains the comma-separated routes that are to be accessed by authenticated users only.

 ```ini
 #define groups for the app